lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/3_Use_BigQuery_to_query_files.md

 -----
 ### How to verify you've done it
- - EXECUTE your query by clicking the blue 'Run' button
+ - **EXECUTE** your query by clicking the blue 'Run' button
- - VERIFY that the query results match your expected output
+ - **VERIFY** that the query results match your expected output.
 Examples shown in screenshots below

  TIPS:
- - WRITE a query on a small subset of your data to verify that you've written your query correctly before you run a query on your full dataset
+ - **WRITE** a query on a small subset of your data to verify that you've written your query correctly before you run a query on your full dataset
- - VERIFY the query cost BEFORE you run it
+ - **VERIFY** the query cost BEFORE you run it
- - VALIDATE the SQL syntax in the BQ web console
+ - **VALIDATE** the SQL syntax in the BQ web console
-  - REVIEW the query 'Execution Details' to verify the actual query cost and execution ran as expected
+  - **REVIEW** the query 'Execution Details' to verify the actual query cost and execution ran as expected
-  - ESTIMATE query cost before running the query using the `--dry_run` parameter
+  - **ESTIMATE** query cost before running the query using the `--dry_run` parameter
- - AVOID using `SELECT * ...` in queries to reduce the amount of data scanned, speed up the query execution time and potentially reduce the cost of running the query
+ - **AVOID** using `SELECT * ...` in queries to reduce the amount of data scanned, speed up the query execution time and potentially reduce the cost of running the query

  RUN QUERY